cristianCeamatu/courses-mern-stack-todos/README.md

 ### Setup

-Clone the project locally and run `npm install` in the root directory.
+Clone the project locally and run `npm install` in both root and client directories.

 ## Available Scripts